muldjord/skyscraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`

 #### region="wor"
-Sets the desired region when gathering data into the resource cache.
-This option is only relevant for certain scraping modules.
-Get the details [here](REGIONS.md).
+Adds the specified region to the top of the existing default internal region priority list.
+Read more about regions [here](REGIONS.md).
+Only one region is supported with this configuration.
+To overwrite the internal default region priority list entirely check [here](CONFIGINI.md#regionprioseuusssukworjp).

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`

-#### langPrios="en,de,es"
+#### regionPrios="eu,us,ss,uk,wor,jp"
-Completely overrides the internal language priority list inside of Skyscraper.
-This list is only relevant for certain scraping modules.
-Get the details [here](LANGUAGES.md).
+Completely overwrites the internal region priority list inside of Skyscraper.
+This will also overwrite (and thereby ignore) the potentially file name auto-detected region (so use with caution!).
+Read more about regions [here](REGIONS.md).
+Multiple regions can be configured here separated by commas.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`

-#### regionPrios="eu,us,ss,uk,wor,jp"
+#### langPrios="en,de,es"
-Completely overrides the internal region priority list inside of Skyscraper.
+Completely overwrites the internal language priority list inside of Skyscraper.
 This list is only relevant for certain scraping modules.
-Get the details [here](REGIONS.md).
+Get the details [here](LANGUAGES.md).

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`